glowiep/ai-keyword-extractor/README.md

 # AI Keyword Extractor 💬

 This application is developed using Vite, React with TypeScript, and Chakra UI.
 It is integrated with OpenAI API to extract the best keywords based on the provided text.
-This is deployed on AWS Amplify.
+This application is deployed on AWS Amplify.

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)